The Approval Process

 - Do not send your bottles to the VQA office - this will result in a delay of at least two days and up to a week

-- Two special tastings will be held in December 2011 to address urgent assessments.
+- Special tastings may be held in December to address urgent assessments.
 Please contact the VQA office for details.

 - Every Wednesday the laboratory prepares a line-up for the following week.
 Wines received after Wednesday at 12:00pm will not make it into the following weeks line-up, but will be held over until the second week.